ballcuber/ballcuber.github.io/MechanicalDesign.md

 # Introduction

 The spirit of this was to be able to solve the cube as fast as possible.
-Knowing that the mechanical design had to be thinked this way.
+Knowing that the mechanical design had to be thought this way.
 That means we had to think about a solution that needs less steps to solve and be able to do these steps fast.

 We decided to put one actuator on each row of the cube except one on each direction (explained on this page).
 That means (4-1)rows * 3 axes = 9 actuators.

 # Kinematic

 Let's dive into the current kinematic of the Ballcuber.

+{% include 3dModel.html %}

 ## Holding the cube

 The cube is hided inside the Ballcuber.
 The yellow outer frame has an inner spherical surface where 3 types of parts can slide.
 Those 3 types of part hold the cube at the center and contribute to "build" a pivot mate between each row of the cube and the spherical surface.
-On the following images the higlighted surfaces are the one that slide on the inner spherical surface of the outer frame.
+On the following images the highlighted surfaces are the one that slide on the inner spherical surface of the outer frame.

 <div class="box alt">
     <div class="row uniform 50%">